modir/laminas-book/docs/validators.md

 To set the expected date format, you can use the `setFormat()` method.

-> Internally, the @`DateTimeFormatter` filter uses the `DateTime` class from the PHP standard library for converting
+!!! note
-> and formatting dates.
+    Internally, the @`DateTimeFormatter` filter uses the `DateTime` class from the PHP standard library for converting and formatting dates.
 For available date formats, please refer to the PHP documentation for the `DateTime` class.

 Below, a code example demonstrating the usage of the @`Date`[Laminas\Validator\Date] validator is provided.